a-hansen/aon/README.md

 Benchmark
 ---------

-There is a benchmark that compares native Aon encoding with Aon-JSON as well as many other JSON libs.
+There is a benchmark in the test classes that compares native Aon encoding with Aon-JSON as well as many other JSON libs.
 The benchmark uses JMH and takes 10-15 minutes.
 At the end of the benchmark are some Aon vs JSON document size comparisions.

 Example benchmark results: